NHS England Armed Forces health commissioning policies

-NHS England are responsible for commissioning hospital and community healthcare services for Armed Forces personnel and their families registered with Defence Medical Services (DMS) GP practices in England, as well as for adults held in prisons, immigration removal centres and other secure and detained settings in England.
+NHS England are responsible for commissioning hospital and community healthcare services for Armed Forces personnel and their families registered with Defence Medical Services (DMS) GP practices in England.

 - Breast reduction